When looking to buy recumbent exercise bikes …

 Do You Need To Adjust Seat For Different Heights Regularly?

 There are 3 different ways that you can make the adjustment for seats – moving the back of the bike, moving the seat while off the bike and moving the seat while sat in it.
 I do talk about these methods here.

 If there is a few of you in a household that are going to use the bike regularly and you are different heights you will be having to adjust the seat backwards and forwards frequently .

-The more expensive bikes let you make the changes while in your seat (See Ironman X-Class 410 Recumbent Bike) , the ones under $500 have a simple method of using a lever to do this which is quick and easy but you need to be off the bike.
+The more expensive bikes let you make the changes while in your seat (See Ironman X-Class 410 Recumbent Bike) , the more budget conscious bikes have a simple method of using a lever to do this which is quick and easy but you need to be off the bike.

 Do You Want Arm Workouts?